Chukhno-Maksym/PlanetariumAPI/README.md

 - **Show Session Management**: Administrators can create, view, update, and delete astronomy show sessions.
 - **Dynamic Management of Planetariums and Shows**: Support for multiple planetariums and shows, allowing location selection for each session.
 - **Authentication and Authorization**: API is protected using tokens, where users authenticate to access private endpoints.
-- **Django Admin Panel**: For easy management of models via the default Django admin panel.
 - **API Testing**: Built-in tests to verify the functionality of the API.

 ## Installation